 Infinite Banking in a Nutshell

 Infinite banking is a concept or strategy that utilizes the cash value of a participating whole life insurance policy from a mutual company as a means of self-financing.
-The “banking” policy’s cash account is over funded up to the limits allowed without becoming a modified endowment contract through the use of a paid up additions rider.
+The “banking” policy’s cash account is over funded up to the limits allowed without becoming a modified endowment contract (MEC) through the use of a paid up additions rider.

 The owner of the policy uses his or her cash value as collateral for a policy loan to purchase products, pay off debt, or invest with.
 Policy loans are guaranteed and provide excellent liquidity.
 The money borrowed against is then repaid, with interest, back to the insurer, who credits it back to your policy’s cash account.